Indus river dolphin

-The Indus river dolphin (Platanista minor) is a species of freshwater dolphin in the family Platanistidae.
+The Indus river dolphin (Platanista minor) is a freshwater dolphin in the family Platanistidae.
 It is endemic to the rivers of the Indus basin in Pakistan and northwestern India.
-This dolphin was the first discovered side-swimming cetacean.
-In Pakistan, it occurs in the Indus river, patchily distributed in five small sub-populations that are separated by irrigation barrages.
-In India, a very small isolated population at a very high risk of extinction lives in the Beas river.
+It was the first discovered side-swimming cetacean.
+In Pakistan, it occurs in the Indus River, where five small sub-populations are separated by irrigation barrages.
+In India, a very small isolated population at a very high risk of extinction lives in the Beas River.
+It is the national mammal of Pakistan and the state aquatic animal of Punjab, India.

 From the 1970s until 1998, the Ganges River dolphin (Platanista gangetica) and the Indus dolphin were regarded as separate species; however, in 1998, their classification was changed from two separate species to subspecies of the South Asian river dolphin.
 However, more recent studies support them being distinct species.
-It is listed as the national mammal of Pakistan and the state aquatic animal of Punjab, India.

 Taxonomy

 The long jaws and deep brain pan of the Indus river dolphin are visible from this skull cast.
 From the collection of The Children's Museum of Indianapolis.

 The Indus river dolphin was described in 1853 by Richard Owen under the name Platanista gangetica, var. minor, based on a dolphin skull, which was smaller than skulls of the Ganges river dolphin.

 The Indus and Ganges river dolphins were initially classified as a single species, Platanista gangetica.
 In the 1970s, they were considered to be distinct species, but again grouped as a single species in the 1990s.
 However, more recent studies of genes, divergence time, and skull structure support both being distinct species.

 The Ganges river dolphin split from the Indus river dolphin during the Pleistocene, around 550,000 years ago.